Ear candling (also known as thermo-auricular therapy) is a complementary therapy that aims to help symptoms associated with the ear, nose and throat.

-Ear candle treatment begins with long, hollow ‘candles’ which are manufactured using organic cotton and a selection of natural ingredients such as honey extracts, crushed herbs, and beeswax which are impregnated into the lining.
+Ear candle treatment uses long, hollow ‘candles’ which are made of organic cotton and a selection of natural ingredients such as honey extracts, crushed herbs and beeswax.

-The candle is gently placed about a quarter-inch into ear and lit, allowing the flame to pass down the candle’s hollow centre deeper into the ear canal.
-The warm air eventually comes into contact with colder air and a vacuum effect is created - drawing out any wax, candida, yeast and other debris that may be lodged in the ear canal.
-The movement and compression between the ear canal and the candle chamber generate air flow that functions like a chimney.
-This ‘chimney effect’ is what stimulates the sucking action.
+The candle is gently placed about a quarter-inch into the ear and lit, allowing the flame to pass down the candle’s hollow centre.
+The warm air comes into contact with colder air, creating a vacuum effect.
+This is believed to draw out wax and other debris that may be lodged in the ear canal.

 The removal of excess wax and impurities helps to clear the inner ear and sinuses, regulates ear pressure and brings about a lighter sensation in the head and ears.
-Ear candling is also thought to induce deep relaxation, which is enhanced via the infusion of herbs and essential oils into the candle itself.
-This turns to vapour when the candle is lit which is then drawn into the ear canal where it creates a soothing, massaging effect that protects and softens any irritated areas in the ear.
+Ear candling also encourages deep relaxation, which is enhanced by the infusion of herbs and essential oils.

-Gradually more and more ancient cultures picked up on the practice, including the Chinese, Egyptians, Mayan and Inca tribes.
-The modern incarnation of ear candling however is primarily based on the technique envisaged by the Native American Indian tribe, the Hopis (meaning ‘peaceful people’).
+Gradually more ancient cultures picked up on the practice, including the Egyptians, Mayan and Inca tribes.
+The modern incarnation of ear candling is based on the technique envisaged by the Native American Indian tribe, the Hopis (meaning ‘peaceful people’).

-The Hopis – who were known for their medicinal knowledge – used ear candling in rituals and healing ceremonies, and developed a specific candle formula to enhance the treatment’s holistic and therapeutic benefits.
+The Hopis used ear candling in rituals and healing ceremonies and developed a specific candle formula to enhance the treatment’s holistic and therapeutic benefits.
 The main ingredients they used in their candles included cotton, beeswax, honey, sage, chamomile and St John’s Wort - a formula still used in modern ear candle treatments today.

 There are several different types of ear candles used in treatment today - each varying in size, shape and content.

-The Hopi ear candle – These are made of the traditional Hopi formula, are cylindrical in shape and around 22cm long.
-Burning time is about 10-12 minutes, and safety features include a filter - which prevents particles from dropping into the ear - and a maximum burn line showing when the candle should be put out.
+The Hopi ear candle – These are made of the traditional Hopi formula and are around 22cm long.
+Burning time is about 10-12 minutes, and safety features include a filter (preventing particles from dropping into the ear) and a maximum burn line showing when the candle should be put out.

 Basic ear candles – Also referred to as ‘natural ear candles’, these are made only from cotton flax or hemp and beeswax.
 Sizes and shapes vary and specialised safety features are rarely included.